torvalds/linux/Documentation/fb/cirrusfb.rst

 Version 1.9.4.3
 ---------------
 * Correctly set default startup video mode.
-* Do not override ram size setting.
+* Do yest override ram size setting.
 Define CLGEN_USE_HARDCODED_RAM_SETTINGS if you _do_ want to override the RAM setting.
 * Compile fixes related to new 2.3.x IORESOURCE_IO[PORT] symbol changes.